 Putting your company on hold?

-It is not possible to put your company on hold.
-According to KVK and the Tax Administration, having a business means having business activities.
-If you do not have business activities, de-register your company.
-If your company is a legal entity, you must dissolve it before you can de-register.
+If your company is a legal personality, you must dissolve it before you can de-register.
 So long as your business is registered, your legal obligations continue.
-Depending on your legal structure, you have to file tax returns, keep business records, and file annual accounts with KVK.
+Depending on your legal structure, you have to file tax returns, keep business records, and file financial statements with KVK.
 You also have to honour any contracts with suppliers and customers you have entered into.

 There are quite a few considerations to be taken into account when making the choice for a legal form or business structure.
 The statements below can help you find out which bracket suits your situation best.
 Select and deselect statements to access information on several considerations you may have.
 Try to read all the information here; it will help you make a well-informed decision.